 - 1. Keeping the students home and consulting a doctor if the student has any of the following:

 - A. Open or wet sores

 - B. Stomach pains

 - C. Bare spots on scalp

 - D. Sore throat

 - E. Running nose or eyes

 - F. Fever

-- G. Suspicious rash

-- H. Diarrhea

-- I. Earache

-- J. Persistent cough

-- 2. Emergency contact information should be filled out completely on the parent portal with special attention to emergency telephone numbers other than parents.

-- 3. Carefully reading notices sent home.

-- 4. Carefully observing their children's condition.

-- 5. Having regular check-ups by a family doctor.

-- 6. Obtaining written excuse from doctor if a student is not to take gym.

-- 7. Making certain that your child has had an adequate breakfast.

-- 8. Notifying the school nurse of any existing medical conditions.

-- 9. Notifying the school nurse if your child is subject to seizures or fainting.

-- 10. Notifying the Health Office when a student is on medication during school hours.
+- G. Suspicious rash - H. Diarrhea - I. Earache - J. Persistent cough - 2.
+Having contact and emergency information filled out and updated on the parent portal completely with special attention to emergency telephone numbers other than parents. - 3.
+Carefully reading notices sent home. - 4.
+Carefully observing their children's condition. - 5.
+Having regular check-ups by a family doctor. - 6.
+Obtaining a written excuse from a doctor if a student is not to take gym. - 7.
+Making certain that your child has had an adequate breakfast. - 8.
+Notifying the school nurse of any existing medical conditions. - 9.
+Notifying the school nurse if your child is subject to seizures or fainting. - 10.
+Notifying the Health Office when a student is on medication during school hours.
 All medication during school hours is to be administered by the school nurse upon written instructions of the parent/guardian and private physician.